 Making the right decision when you encounter sexual misconduct in the workplace is one of the most difficult and stressful choices any woman can face.
-Too often it’s an experience that leaves victims feeling isolated and alone.
+Too often, it’s an experience that leaves victims feeling isolated and alone.
 Many have said they wished they had more information before deciding what to do.

 How to deal with sexual misconduct in the workplace when it occurs is a serious career decision.
 Because the truth is that it can have lasting consequences and life-changing implications.
-These are often unforeseen, as countless women have discovered, including the founder of The Zero Now Campaign and so many women who have reached out to her over the years.
+These are often unforeseen, as countless women have discovered, including the founder of The Zer0Now Campaign™and so many women who have reached out to her over the years.
 Having the right information about how to handle a situation can be as important as the legal right to be free from it.

 Every situation, and every decision, is different.
-This is why The Zero Now Campaign provides a mentoring service, without charge, to help women navigate the process of dealing with sexual misconduct before, during and after the incident.
-We are one of the few online resources to do this.
+That’s why The Zer0Now Campaign™ provides a mentoring/support service, without charge, to help women navigate the process of dealing with sexual misconduct before, during and after the incident.
+We are the only online resource for victims of workplace sexual violence and harassment to do this.
 Many women have found that there is no substitute for the advice and perspective of an actual survivor who has walked in their shoes before.
-Be sure to check out our 3 Must Knows for Survivor Survival™.
+Be sure to check out our 3 Must-Knows for Survivor Survival™.
 They have helped many in your situation.

 You can contact us here if you’d like to reach out for support.
 If you are a survivor, consider contacting us so that you can be part of our mentoring team.